Ty-HA/Ty-HA/README.md

 ### Hi there 👋
 My name is Ty, a french woman from Paris.
-I am a french full stack developer recently graduated.
+I am a french full stack developer.

 🔬 My hard skills are Javascript, NodeJS, React and more.